isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-If you don't know what `Foo::act` does (maybe it is a virtual function invoking a derived class member of a class not yet written), it may call `do_this` (recursively) and cause a deadlock on `my_mutex`.
+If you don’t know what `Foo::act` does (maybe it is a virtual function invoking a derived class member of a class not yet written), it may call `do_this` (recursively) and cause a deadlock on `my_mutex`.
 Maybe it will lock on a different mutex and not return in a reasonable time, causing delays to any code calling `do_this`.

 ##### Example

-A common example of the "calling unknown code" problem is a call to a function that tries to gain locked access to the same object.
+A common example of the “calling unknown code” problem is a call to a function that tries to gain locked access to the same object.
 Such problem can often be solved by using a `recursive_mutex`.
 For example:

     recursive_mutex my_mutex;